memflow/memflow/README.md

 In the repository you can find various examples available (which use memflow-win32 layer)

-## Building
+## Building from source

+To build all projects in the memflow workspace:

-- run `cargo build --release --workspace --all-features` to build everything
+`cargo build --release --workspace`

+To build all examples:

-- run `cargo build --release --workspace --all-features --examples` to build all examples
+`cargo build --release --workspace --examples`

+Run all tests:

-- run `cargo test --workspace --all-features` to run all tests
+`cargo test --workspace`

+Execute the benchmarks:

-- run `cargo bench` to run all benchmarks
+`cargo bench`
-- run `cargo clippy --all-targets --all-features -- -D warnings` to run clippy linting on everything

 ## Documentation